benwofford/Password-Generator/README.md

-# homework-week-3## Password Generator ##
+# Password Generator #

 This project's goal was to create a password generator that would provide random strings of characters chosen by the user to create a safe and secure password to use however they choose.

-You can access this project here:
+You can access this project here: https://benwofford.github.io/homework-week-3/

 ## Motivation for Creation ##

-This provides a randomly generated output that will allow a user the opportunity to protect themselves and their data, "Identity theft is not a joke, Jim!" - Dwight Schrute
+This provides a randomly generated output that will allow a user the opportunity to protect themselves and their sensitive data, "Identity theft is not a joke, Jim!" - Dwight Schrute

 ## Build Status ##